danaelshrbiny10/Dom-by-using-javaScript/README.md

 # About:
-    - a simple Dom project testing using javascript."# Dom-by-using-javaScript"
+    - a simple Dom project testing using javascript.